-Qoddi automatically build your Python app from your code.
+Qoddi automatically builds your Python app from your code.

-In order to do that Qoddi uses buildpacks to detect and build automatically your app.
+In order to do that, Qoddi uses buildpacks to detect and build your app automatically.

 You can fork or build this repository to get started with Python on Qoddi

 Please check this tutorial if you are looking to buy a Streamlit app.